-Students in the International Space Station (ISS) Program conceive, design, build, test, integrate, and qualify customized science experiments that are sent into space and active on the ISS for 30 days.
+Students in the International Space Station (ISS) Space Lab conceive, design, build, test, integrate, and qualify customized science experiments that are sent into space and active on the ISS for 30 days.
 Each experiment module contains a digital camera and student-programmed microcontroller, and the experiment data is sent to Earth for student evaluation.
 Student teams have the opportunity to present their flight test results at space-sponsored conferences and work with partner school from around the world.
 Teachers and administrators interested in implementing the ISS Program in their school can learn more by visiting Quest for Space.

 - Recent VCHS student experiments on the International Space Station include: